- About us

 Sri Krishnamachariar was extremely pleased with his son’s progress and took the young boy back to Kanchi .
 There, Srinivasaraghavachariar learnt the tenets of nyaya, mimamsa and vyakarana (Vedic epistemology, ontology, logic and grammar) under the tutelage of great Vedic scholars.

 Thereafter, he went to Srirangam where he approached and prayed to Srimad Vazhuthoor Andavan to award sharanagati (ritual surrender).
 Srimad Andavan immediately performed the ceremony of bhara-samarpanam for him in the presence of the Lord Ranganatha inside the main shrine of the Srirangam temple.

 After he had undertaken sharanagati, Srinivasaraghavachariar humbly prayed to Srimad Vazhuthoor Andavan to tutor him on sampradaya-granthams (esoteric texts) of the Sri Vaishnava tradition through the established process known as kalakshepam.
 Srimad Vazhuthoor Andavan requested Srimad Thiruthuraipoondi Andavan to carry out the holy task of performing kalakshepams to Srinivasaraghavachariar on the rahasyas and rahasyarthas (inner mysteries and the deeper meaning of the inner mysteries) of the four main esoteric texts of the sampradaya: the Rahasya-traya-saram, Bhagavad-vishayam, Gita Bhashyam and Sri Bhashyam.

 After Srinivasaraghavachariar completed his kalakshepams, he prayed to Srimad Thiruthuraipoondi Andavan to award him turiyashrama – the renounced order of life.
 However, many of his close family members objected to his desire to become a sannyasi at such a young age.
 Therefore, Srimad Andavan requested Srinivasaraghavachariar to return to Kanchi and become a grihastha (a family man) for some time, and to come back after begetting children.

 Immediately after a girl was born to him in his grhastha asrama, Srinivasaraghavachariar Swami felt that he had fulfilled his acharya’s desire, and returned to Srirangam.
 He once again requested his acharya to award him sannyasa.
-After testing him in several ways, Srimad Thiruthuraipoondi Andavan finally awarded him sannyasa, and gave him the title: ‘Srimad Srinivasa Mahadesikan’.
+After testing him in several ways, Srimad Thiruthuraipoondi Andavan finally awarded him sannyasa in the year 1831, and gave him the title: ‘Srimad Srinivasa Mahadesikan’.